-Indicators: Criteria and Restrictions to Reception Conditions 1. on conditions to asylum seekers in the following stages of Regular procedure Dublin procedure ☐ Yes ☐ Reduced material conditions ☐ No☐ Yes ☐ Reduced material conditions ☐ No First appeal Onward appeal Subsequent application ✓ Yes ☐ Reduced material conditions ☐ No ✓ Yes ☐ Reduced material conditions ☐ No ☐ Yes ☒ Reduced material conditions ☐ No 2.
-Does the law make material reception the asylum procedure?
-Regular procedure Dublin procedure First appeal Onward appeal Subsequent application 2.
-Is there a requirement in the law that ❖ Regular procedure ☑ Yes ☐ Reduced material conditions ☐ No ❖ Dublin procedure ☑ Yes ☐ Reduced material conditions ☐ No ❖ First appeal ☑ Yes ☐ Reduced material conditions ☐ No ❖ Onward appeal ☑ Yes ☐ Reduced material conditions ☐ No ❖ Subsequent application ☑ Yes ☑ Reduced material conditions ☐ No 2.
-Is there a requirement in the law that only asylum seekers who lack resources are entitled to
+Indicators: Criteria and Restrictions to Reception Conditions 1.
+Does the law make material red ception conditions to asylum seekers in the following stages of the asylum procedure?
+Regular procedure ∑ Yes Reduced material conditions No Dublin procedure ∑ Yes Reduced material conditions No First appeal ∑ Yes Reduced material conditions No Onward appeal Subsequent application n ☐ Yes ☒ Reduced material conditions ☐ No 2.
+Is there a requirement in the la w that only asylum seekers who lack resources are entitled to material reception conditions? ⊠ Yes □ No

-In Sweden, all asylum applicants have access to the benefits of the reception system.
-If they have their own resources, they must use these first, as the provision of reception conditions is conditional upon lack of sufficient resources.
-The lack of resources is established at the initial interview with a reception officer of the Migration Agency at the moment when the asylum seeker lodges the asylum application.
+In Sweden, all asylum applicants used to have access to the benefits of the reception system, giving them the possibility to access housing and a daily allowance.
+If they have resources, they are required to use first, as the provision of reception conditions is conditional upon lack of sufficient resources.
+At the lodging of the asylum application, the Migration Agency reception officer enquires about the applicant's financial situation.